 fbpx

 I love a good ribbed edge.
 On the brim of a hat, the edge of a pair of mittens or socks, or the cuff of a sweater.
 It has both form and function.
 It looks nice and tidy, and it creates a nice snug fit for your garments.
-Of all the different types of ribbing you can do (2×2, Fisherman’s, Shaker’s, Basketweave and the list goes on), my absolute favourite is the simple, humble, 1×1 rib ktbl (knit through the back loop).
+In this article, I will share why the 1×1 rib stitch is my favorite.
+Whether you’re looking to perfect your 1×1 rib knit technique, or explore different ways to use 1×1 ribbing in your knitting projects, this guide has you covered!

 Note: when I am talking about 1X1 rib in this article, I am always referring to 1X1 knit through the back loop, unless otherwise stated.